-managed care health plan.
-Sixteen of California‘s managed care
+enrolled in a managed care health plan.
+Seventeen of California‘s

-health plans are “local health plans“.
-With a long history
+managed care health plans are “local health plans“.
+With a long

-stretching back over 25 years, today these 16 local health plans
+history stretching back over 25 years, today these 17 local

 beneficiaries, making the local health plans‘ delivery system the